magiclane/magiclane-maps-sdk-examples-for-android/GPXThumbnailImage/README.md

 ## Overview

-This example app demonstrates the following features:
+This example app demonstrates the following feature:
-- Calculate a route based on a GPX file and present a thumbnail image for it.
+- Present a thumbnail image for a route based on a GPX file without using a routing service.

 ## Requirements

-- Deployment target device must run min Android API 16.
+- Deployment target device must run min Android API 21.
 - Deployment target device must be connected to internet.

 ## Build instructions